storacha/specs/w3-provider.md

 ##### Pending Subscription URL

-The `url` field MUST be set to the location user is expected to navigate, to complete subscription process.
+The `url` field MUST be set to the location to which the user is expected to navigate to complete subscription process.

 ##### Pending Subscription Provider